marzwick/DemoSite/site/src/structure.md

 - **Comprehension:** *Incorporate a variety of instructional techniques to ensure that students can access, process, and assimilate new information and knowledge.* Instructors need to provide supports and scaffold curriculum to help students comprehend the material.
 This can include activating or providing prior knowledge; providing explicit cues or prompts to emphasize key elements, concepts, and features; embedding scaffolds and feedback to organize and process information; and incorporating opportunities for students to apply their knowledge to new contexts.

 For more information on the other two principles, visit the [CAST UDL website](https://udlguidelines.cast.org/).

+---

+## Course Structure in Practice

+Communicating course structure to students

+- First day of class

+Instructors might consider collaborating with various colleagues or resources as they design their course to meet UDL guidelines.
+For example, instructors could consult with:

+- Staff at the university's center for teaching and learning
+- Staff at the university's disability services office Diversity, Equity, and Inclusion (DEI) specialists
+- Teaching assistants
+- Technology specialists

+!!! note "Activity"

+    **Evaluate the way this instructor uses UDL principles on their first day of class.**

+    Review the following slides from an introductory biology class for nonmajors (asynchronous and online).
+What elements from the UDL Guidelines are present?
+Additionally, how could the slides be improved?

+    `TODO: add slides`